Kalutu/mpesa-daraja-api/README.md

 1. **Set your Mpesa API credentials**: In your Django project's settings, provide the necessary Mpesa API credentials, including the Consumer Key, Consumer Secret, and Lipa Na Mpesa Online Passkey.

 2. **Customize views and templates**: Tailor the views and templates to match your specific use case.
 This customization can include creating dedicated views and templates for payment processing, transaction status checks, and handling webhook notifications.
+You should also edit the phone number and amount.

 3. **Error handling and security**: Implement error handling, logging, and security measures that align with your project requirements.
 Ensure that your application effectively manages errors and exceptions during payment processing and webhook handling.